wfjc/Windows-11-Troubleshooting-Slow-Performance-and-Login-Problem-/README.md

 <br />
 <br />
 It's actually very enjoyable/satisfying to try and turn theory into practical experience in homelabs...
 From this project I have tried to learn how to troubleshoot problem logins and followed steps to resolve the issue by removing programs on startup through TaskManager, migrating the corrupted account to a fresh one and utilised Event Viewer to try and see any error codes relating to the profile problems for reference.
+I used AI and online resources to help me understand, but I tested the results myself in a lab to grasp these concepts better.
+My goal was to show real troubleshooting practice, not just memorisation.